Children and Youth

 Who teaches Religious Education?

-Our professional Director of Religious Education oversees the program and, along with the Minister, provides support and resources to volunteer teaching teams made up of members of the congregation and the Religious Education Committee.
+Our Child and Youth Faith Formation Committee oversees the program and, along with the Minister, provides support and resources to volunteer teaching teams made up of members of the congregation and the Faith Formation Committee.
 Teaching team members sign a contract that includes a Code of Ethics.

 What about family activities?